National Indian Film Festival of Australia: Films and screenings

-The inaugural edition of the National Indian Film Festival of Australia (NIFFA) in 2025 featured a curated slate of over 35+ films.
-The selection included features, shorts, documentaries, and animated works, spanning multiple Indian languages and diasporic themes.
-All submissions were received via FilmFreeway, and final selections were shortlisted by the Nomination Council.

-The Opening Night film was Superboys of Malegaon, a Hindi-language feature directed by Reema Kagti, which humorously and poignantly chronicles a group of amateur filmmakers in small-town India.
+The Opening Night film in 2025 was Superboys of Malegaon, a Hindi-language feature directed by Reema Kagti, which humorously and poignantly chronicles a group of amateur filmmakers in small-town India.
 The Closing Night film was Roam Rome Mein, directed by Tannishtha Chatterjee, a multilingual drama exploring gender and personal liberation through an Indian lens in a European setting.